Poltsi/libsentinel/mockup/sentinel_serial_emulator/README.md

 ./sentinel_serial_emulator.pl /dev/pts/<pts id>
 ```

-Note that if the emulator starts to complain about 'Unknown command P' continuously then you need to restart the emulator, switching the pts to the other one.
+Note that if the emulator starts to complain about 'Read unknown command: P' continuously then you need to restart the emulator, switching the pts to the other one.

 ## How does it work